 Mysore Boston: Ashtanga Yoga

 Kate and Rich teach a traditional morning Ashtanga Yoga program in Boston, MA near Fenway Park, at Down Under Yoga Brookline.
 These classes are open to all who are able to commit to a practice 4-6 days/week.
-Room is open 5:30-8:45 for experienced students (backbending completed by 8:15), new students please come after 6:30.
+Room is open 5:30-9:00 for experienced students (backbending completed by 8:45), new students please come at 6:00 or 7:30.
 Out of town practitioners are welcome to drop in and can bring $20 directly to the teacher, or pay on-line prior.
 Find up to date class schedule, and directions to our shala at 1052 Beacon St here.
+Please note Kate and Rich will be on sabbatical in Mysore for the months of Dec/Jan.
+Didi Von Deck is teaching the full schedule.

 WHAT IS Ashtanga?